SarthakaMahapatra/Lending-Club-Case-Study/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-Give credit here.
-- This project was inspired by...
+This project was inspired by UpGrad IITB Programme as a case study for the Machine Learning and Artificial Intelligence course.
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by Sarthaka Mahapatra and Shikha Jain - feel free to contact me!

 <!-- Optional -->